wendy-wm-wu/leetcode/SystemDesign.md

 - Database partitioning: Divide large tables into multiple smaller parts, making less data to scan -> reduce overall response time to read and load data for operations
 	 - can balance load based on user information, for example

+### Scalability (Cont.)

+- Clones
+	- 1st golden rule for scalability: Every server contains exactly the same codebase and does not store any user-related data, like sessions or profile pictures, on local disc or memory
+		- Sessions need to be stored in a centralized data store which is accessible to all your app servers (e.g. Redis, external database)